KubeRocketCI/docs/versioned_docs/version-3.11/operator-guide/advanced-installation/overview.md

 Find below the list of the key components used by KubeRocketCI:

-Here's the table with the added 'Description' column containing a short description for each component:

 |Component|Requirement Level|Description|
 |:-|:-:|:-|
 |[Tekton](../install-tekton.md)|Mandatory|A cloud-native solution for building CI/CD pipelines.|